 Don’t even think about calling the Zambezi Queen a cruise.
 Its creators have crowned it a “river safari,” and with game drives, fishing, abundant elephant sightings, and local village visits on the two and three night itineraries, I see no reason to contradict them.

 The Chobe River is the perfect location for an aquatic adventure – and in landlocked Botswana, it may just be the only one.
 But not more than 80km by road lies one of the greatest water-based wonders of the world, the majestic Victoria Falls – a perfect compliment to this river safari.
 A bonus feature that made me swoon?
-The Zambezi Queen is committed to sustainability in travel, with solar-heated water, jet propulsion instead of propellers, and limited air-conditioning.
+The Zambezi Queen is committed to sustainability in travel, with solar-heated water, jet propulsion instead of propellers, limited air-conditioning, and as all should be (but aren’t) it is one of the best wheelchair accessible cruises in the world.

 The Aqua Mekong in Cambodia